 - Filing Security Deposit Lawsuit in Texas Justice Court

 - Texas Tenant Right to “Repair and Deduct”

 - Texas Landlord/Tenant Laws

-The Republic of Texas Restaurant offers karaoke and colossal margaritas, which also go great together!
+- The Republic of Texas Restaurant offers karaoke and colossal margaritas, which also go great together!

+- San Antonio also has one of the most LGBTQIA+-friendly club atmospheres in the Lone Star State.
 If you’re into the club scene, Bonham Exchange is a three-story dance club in a historic venue just down the street from the Alamo.
 If you’re a cowboy looking for a cowboy or a cowgirl looking for a cowgirl, check out Pegasus.

 If you want to get an idea on the cost of different moving services, check out our moving cost calculator.

 You also may want to have a glance at our moving out of state guide for more info and tips to consider when making a long distance move.

 Before moving, you’ll also want to contact the city’s Right-Of-Way Management Division to file for a temporary street parking permit.

 Moving Permits: If you plan on moving near the downtown area, you may or may not need a permit to occupy a space temporarily.
 You should visit this website to learn more.